-The specials on this list are guaranteed to make you laugh or your money back.
-Email Netflix customer service and tell them these recommendations didn't make you laugh and they'll refund your account (lol jk again).
+We guarantee something on this list will make you laugh or your money back.
+Email Netflix customer service and tell them these recommendations didn't give you any chuckles and they'll refund your account (lol jk, don't do this).

-If you're looking for other lists of great stuff to watch on Netflix, check out TV Guide's lists of best shows to watch on Netflix in May, the best comedy series to watch in a weekend, or sign up for our daily recommendations newsletter.
+If you're looking for other lists of great stuff to watch on Netflix, check out TV Guide's lists of best shows and movies to watch on Netflix in August, the best comedy series to watch in a weekend, or the best stand-up specials from Black comedians.
+Or you can sign up for our daily recommendations newsletter.

 Jerry Seinfeld: 23 Hours to Kill

-Jerry Seinfeld gets out of the car and puts down the coffee for a few minutes to get back on stage for a new stand-up comedy special, his first of entirely new material since 1998.
-It's an hour of him asking "What's the deal?" with everything that's happened since his last special.
+Jerry Seinfeld gets out of the car, puts down the coffee, and gets back on stage for a new stand-up comedy special, his first of entirely new material since 1998.
+It's an hour of him asking "What's the deal?" with everything that's happened in the world since his last special.
 "What's the deal with MySpace?"
-I'm kidding, it's classic Seinfeld observational humor about how everything sucks, but is also pretty good, as well as truly old-fashioned "my wife and I hate each other" comedy that could have come from when Seinfeld was born in the mid-50s.
+I'm kidding, it's classic Seinfeld observational humor about how everything sucks, but is also pretty good.
+There's also a good deal of truly old-fashioned "my wife and I hate each other" comedy that could have come from when Seinfeld was born in the mid-50s.
 Did you know he's 65?
 He talks about being in his 60s, too, which he makes sound pretty good.
+He makes me look forward to being in my 60s and having a billion dollars.

 Marc Maron: End Times Fun